 Except, our old brains are not the real us, not our true wonderful selves... ripe with potential for harmony, creativity and evolution.
 Instead, life with the old brain is a bundle of worry, distraction, scarcity, isolation, addiction, drama, and deteriorating health.

 Our model looks at the role of the new brain to find safety and true happiness.
 We are fascinated by the potential of relationships.
 We work with the Autonomic Nervous System, using Attachment theory, Polyvagal Theory, and Muscle Testing, as well as the latest brain science.
 We believe this material offers a personal development system that can actually help people move away from anxiety toward real love.

 The ANS is the operating system of the body, and it offers a powerful new insight into why sometimes, despite our best efforts, our well-being remains elusive.
-Understanding how our nervous system works allows us to become partners with it to discover a new sense of health and happiness.
+Understanding how our nervous system works allows us to become partners with it to discover a new sense of health and well-being.

 This message is a major U-turn for our society.
-As we move on from the last century's emphasis on heroic individualism, this now means that we can stop trying to do personal development on our own, and instead set off on an upward spiral of increasing connection, increasing well being, increasing social skills capacity.
+As we move on from the last century's emphasis on heroic individualism, this now means that we can stop trying to do personal development on our own, and instead embark on an upward spiral of increasing connection, increasing well being, increasing social skills capacity.

 As adults, if we are to find well-being, we have to look at, and rewrite those old beliefs.
 Then we can truly connect with others.
 Then we can love.
 Then we can relax.
 Then we can say, in truth, that life is indeed wonderful.